Buy a Life Insurance Plan in a few clicks

 ₹5,000 |

 The importance of filing income tax returns promptly should not be underestimated.
-It not only fulfills a legal obligation but also serves as a gateway to financial stability, access to benefits, and opportunities for growth.
+It not only fulfils a legal obligation but also serves as a gateway to financial stability, access to benefits, and opportunities for growth.
+If not submitted on time, a penalty for late ITR filing is charged.

 Filing income tax returns is a fundamental legal obligation for every eligible citizen.
 By fulfilling this duty, individuals contribute to the functioning of their nation and its infrastructure.
 It ensures the government has a reliable source of revenue to finance public services, welfare programs, and essential infrastructure development.